elexis/elexis-environment/elexis-environment.md

 # Elexis-Environment v0.1

-An integrated Elexis environment providing user management, elexis-server, a wiki and a chat system.
+An integrated Elexis environment providing elexis-server, a wiki and a chat system.

-## Requirements

-### External Requirements
+# Externally provided service requirements

-A relational database management system (RDBMS) (tested and developed using MariaDB v8), with a database and user for each of the docker containers ``es`` and ``bookstack``.
+A relational database management system (RDBMS) (tested and developed using MariaDB v8), with a database and user for each of the docker containers ``elexis-server`` and ``bookstack``.

-### Required parameters

-- RDBMS data
-- Domain-Name
+A file-system storage space

 # Installation